Kansas State hands No. 2 Baylor second straight loss

+WACO, Texas (AP) -- Three days earlier, Kansas State was about as low as a team can get after blowing a lead late in regulation and dropping a home game to TCU in overtime.

+The Wildcats are back on top of the emotional roller-coaster that often results from playing in the Big 12.

-WACO, Texas (AP) -- Kamau Stokes scored 15 points and Kansas State held off a late rally to hand No. 2 Baylor its first home loss of the season, 56-54 on Saturday.
+Kamau Stokes scored 15 points and Kansas State held off a late rally to snap a three-game losing streak and hand No. 2 Baylor its first home loss of the season, 56-54 on Saturday.

 Stokes made both of the Wildcats' field goals in the final 6:29, including a baseline jumper with 1:40 to go off an inbounds pass with 1 second left on the shot clock that made it 55-51.

+''Great screen by D.J.
+(Johnson).
+He gave me the opportunity,'' Stokes said. ''He gave me the opportunity against TCU, and it fell short.
+This one, I knew I was going to make this one.''

-Baylor's Johnathan Motley missed two shots in the final seconds with a chance to tie the game, the latter of which was blocked by D.J.
-Johnson of the Wildcats (16-7, 5-5 Big 12) as time ran out and the Bears lost their second straight game.
+That made it a two-score game at 55-51, but Baylor still had chances.
+Manu Lecomte missed a jumper with 20 seconds left that would have given the Bears the lead, and Johnathan Motley missed two shots in the final seconds with a chance to tie the score.
+The first was a point-blank look that fell off the rim, and Johnson blocked the latter for Kansas State (16-7, 5-5 Big 12) as time ran out and the Bears lost their second straight game.

+''(Motley), front of the rim, we're all taking that,'' Baylor coach Scott Drew said. ''That one play didn't cost us the game.
+We trust him, we trust Manu.
+People are going to miss shots, and we have to control what we can control.
+That's the offensive rebounding, it's our turnovers, which again was a problem.
+We're going to focus on those things.''

 Motley led Baylor (20-3, 7-3), which lost 73-68 at No. 3 Kansas on Wednesday, with 17 points and 14 rebounds, but he was 6 for 17 from the field.